Tomasingi/github-slideshow/_posts/0000-01-02-Tomasingi.md

 ---
 layout: slide
-title: "Welcome to out second slide!"
+title: "Welcome to our second slide!"
 ---
-Stonks
+Stonks.
 Use the left arrow to go back!